cedias/Hierarchical-Sentiment/README.md

 ## Note

 This code has been written for python-3.6.
-If you are using python-2.7 you may want to reconsider your laziness, parenthesis on prints aren't that bad...
+If you are only using python-2.7, switch.